dsc-iem/EnsembleLearning---hactoberfest/README.md

 ### Ensemble Learning
 Hello,
-Welcome to.. {PROJECT BASIC INTRODUCTION]
+Welcome to Ensemble Learning where we combine two or more Machine learning models to get a better accuracy using bagging methos {PROJECT BASIC INTRODUCTION]
 [PROJECT DOMAIN]
 ### [PREREQUISITE KNOWLEDGE]
-* List down the technical aspects like HTML, NodeJs, Django
+* Python
+* Numpy
+* Pandas
+* Sklearn
+* Machine Learning concepts